Wondering what is Genkan? In this blog post, we’ll be discussing the myths and benefits of having Genkan.

 The main purpose of having this genkan is for people to remove their shoes and place them within that area, before entering the main part of the house.

-In fact, apart from homes, even public spaces have a genkan.
 Places like schools, public baths, etc. They even have large cupboards called “Getabako” where they can keep their shoes.

-The genkan is a feature made in places to prevent the feet, socks or home slippers from getting dirty while they walk around the main inside area of the place.
+The genkan is a feature made in places to prevent the feet, socks, or home slippers from getting dirty while they walk around the main inside area of the place.

 Most Japanese remove their outdoor footwear in the genkan and keep their indoor slippers on the step at the entry of the main house, so they can slip their feet into it immediately once they have taken out their shoes.